On the evening of November 9th, 2016 a semi-truck struck an Oregon man on I-84 in Idaho.

 This week, the Federal Motor Carrier Safety Administration (FMCSA) declared Dennis an “Imminent Hazard to Public Safety”, issuing a federal order prohibiting him from operating a commercial truck.

 What FMCSA investigators found:

-- At the time of the crash, Dennis had exceeded both driving and on-duty hours-of-service (HOS) limits—the federal rules established to prevent truckers from becoming excessively tired behind the wheel;
+- At the time of the fatal semi crash, Dennis had exceeded both driving and on-duty hours-of-service (HOS) limits.
+These federal rules were established to prevent truckers from becoming excessively tired behind the wheel.

-- Dennis also admitted that he was texting while driving shortly before the crash; and,
+- He also admitted that he was texting while driving shortly before the crash.

 - Last but not least, Dennis was disqualified from operating a commercial motor vehicle at the time of the crash.